Information for new Undergraduate students joining the University.

 Your induction will be continued throughout Biology 1.

 You will receive an invitation and programme via your student email account to a special induction day for students entering direct to Level-2.
 There will be an opportunity to meet the Head of Learning & Teaching and the Chief Adviser as well as the Course Coordinators for Fundamental Topics in Biology and Key Skills in Biology.

-You MUST also attend Academic Induction on 11 September 2018.
+You may also attend the Academic Induction event on 17 September.

 Collect your Campus Card (Student ID)

 New students in the School of Life Sciences can collect their Campus Card on Tuesday 17 September 2019.

 In order to collect your Campus Card, you must:

 - Be fully registered